smccarthy/chef-selenium-grid-extras/README.md

 # selenium-grid-extras-cookbook

 This cookbook will download and configure Selenium-Grid-Extras.
 It will also start the selenium-grid-extras jar file on login.

+# What this cookbook does not do

+Install Java JRE (needed to run the SeleniumGridExtras jar file) Install any browsers
-This cookbook will not set up auto logon.
+Set up auto logon

 ## Supported Platforms